cleverberry/plantinguide/_posts/2020-09-04-indoor-plant-pots-guide.markdown

 <h5>Support Feed your plants and they</h5>
 <p>
     will reward you.
-Contains a startercompost to give moment supplements and forestall relocate stun,alongside a controlled delivery compost for supported taking careof for as long as a half year.
-Proceeding to renew supplements will guarantee your plants staysolid.
+Contains a starter compost to give moment supplements and forestall relocate stun, alongside a controlled delivery compost for supported taking care of for as long as a half year.
+Proceeding to renew supplements will guarantee your plants stay solid.
 Feed your indoor plants like wind-up with manure.
 </p>

 <h5>Watering</h5>
 <p>
-    Plants developed in holders require standard watering in summerand less continuous watering in winter.
+    Plants developed in holders require standard watering in summer and less continuous watering in winter.
 Contact the outside of the blend and on the off chance that it feels dry, water.
 </p>

 <h5>Controlling normal bugs</h5>
-<p>If bugs including aphids, caterpillars, whitefly, thrips, andmealybug, are an issue use manure to control.
-Apply
-    whenplagues are first observed and then weekly while insects areactive.</p>
+<p>If bugs including aphids, caterpillars, whitefly, thrips, and mealybug, are an issue use manure to control.
+Apply when plagues are first observed and then weekly while insects are active.</p>

 <h5>5 Steps to Indoor Plant Success</h5>
 <p>